arduino/docs-content/content/arduino-cloud/00.guides/02.arduino-c/arduino-c.md

 ---
 title: 'Arduino / C++'
-description: 'Get started with the Arduino IoT Cloud using the Arduino / C++ programming language.'
+description: 'Get started with the Arduino Cloud using the Arduino / C++ programming language.'
-tags: [IoT Cloud, Setup]
+tags: [Arduino Cloud, Setup]
 author: 'Karl Söderby'
 ---

-The default option for programming your board to connect to the Arduino IoT Cloud is by using the **Arduino / C++ language**.
-The configuration and connection between your board and the IoT Cloud is supported by the [ArduinoIoTCloud library](https://github.com/arduino-libraries/ArduinoIoTCloud) & [Arduino_ConnectionHandler](https://github.com/arduino-libraries/Arduino_ConnectionHandler) libraries.
+The default option for programming your board to connect to the Arduino Cloud is by using the **Arduino / C++ language**.
+The configuration and connection between your board and the Arduino Cloud is supported by the [ArduinoIoTCloud library](https://github.com/arduino-libraries/ArduinoIoTCloud) & [Arduino_ConnectionHandler](https://github.com/arduino-libraries/Arduino_ConnectionHandler) libraries.

-Whenever you create a [Thing](https://docscontentprivate-karlsoderbycloudv2.gatsbyjs.io/arduino-cloud/cloud-interface/things) in the IoT Cloud, you automatically start generating a set of files that will handle the configurations, credentials & connection:
+Whenever you create a [Thing](https://docscontentprivate-karlsoderbycloudv2.gatsbyjs.io/arduino-cloud/cloud-interface/things) in the Arduino Cloud, you automatically start generating a set of files that will handle the configurations, credentials & connection:
 - `<sketchname>.ino` - your main sketch file,
 - `thingProperties.h` - your main configuration file,
 - `arduino_secrets.h` - your credentials file (for API key, Wi-Fi network etc.)

-In this guide, we will take a look at how you can connect to the IoT Cloud using the Arduino / C++ programming language.

 ***If you want to find out more about what the Arduino Cloud service can do, go to the [overview](https://docscontentprivate-karlsoderbycloudv2.gatsbyjs.io/arduino-cloud/guides/overview) section.***